Margaret Loy Pula

 In the last 18 months Pula has held major exhibitions in New York and exhibited at some of the world’s top art fairs including Singapore, Miami, New York and Mexico City.

-Margaret is currently a finalist in the 2017 Arthur Guy Memorial Painting Prize at the Bendigo Art Gallery and the 2017 Hadley's Art Prize at the Hadley's Orient Hotel in Hobart.
+In 2017 Margaret won the Arthur Guy Memorial Painting Prize at the Bendigo Art Gallery and the Tattersall's Art Prize in Brisbane.